Trshant/stackedit/posts/2019-02-05-bloom-filter.md

 oredhash  =  oredhash  >>>  0;
 console.log(" Final hash : ",oredhash); // 4278103935
 ```
 This is our Masterhash.
-The string 10-digit logn string holds as many strings as we can give it.
+The 10-digit long string holds as many strings as we can give it.

-Now we create a few more hashes to check against the master hash.  we will create hashes for 2 strings, one of which is known to us and calclulated in the masterhash.
+Now we create a few more hashes to check against the master hash.  we will create hashes for 2 strings, one of which is known to us and calculated in the masterhash. the other one will be an unfamiliar one.

 ```javascript
 var  testHash1  =  murmurHash('not me!') >>>  0